WakumaAyanaJifar/WakumaAyanaJifar/README.md

 ## Hi there 👋

-I'm **Jifar Wakuma Ayana**, a master's student at the University of Science and Technology Beijing, specializing in privacy protection, cryptography, secure computing, and AI privacy.
-I have recently graduated and received admission offers from three PhD programs: University of Electronic Science and Technology of China (UESTC), University of Science and Technology Beijing (USTB), and Shenzhen University.
+I'm **Jifar Wakuma Ayana**, a graduate with a Master’s degree from the University of Science and Technology Beijing (USTB) and a Bachelor’s degree from the University of Electronic Science and Technology of China (UESTC).
+I specialize in privacy protection, cryptography, secure computing, and AI privacy.
+I have also received admission offers for PhD programs from UESTC, USTB, and Shenzhen University.

 * 🔭 I’m currently working on: